Facilities and features

 All Saints is located near the centre of Winterton's Conservation Area.

-All Saints offers support to Hull and East Yorkshire Credit Union's work in Winterton.
+All Saints supports the Hull and East Yorkshire Credit Union's work in Winterton.

 The nave and two small rooms at the west end of the church are available for hire.
 The nave is an excellent concert venue and can be used for banquets and craft fairs.
 There are new toilets and a small, modern commercial kitchen available.